-The PSHE Coordinator, as well as the HT, monitor class PSHE books and other evidence on a regular basis (half termly and weekly).
-Key strengths and areas for development will be identified and results will be shared with staff.
+The Science Coordinator, as well as the HT, monitor books on a regular basis (half termly and weekly).
+Key strengths and areas for development will be identified and results will be shared with respective staff members.
 ECT's and new teachers to the school have additional support from the leadership team and their mentors.
 Governors undertake subject lead meetings or learning walks with the subject leads focussing on intent, implementation and impact.
 At these meetings book samples and learning evidence are viewed.